Understanding Your Credit Score

 - Poor below 580

-Payment history has the biggest impact on your credit score, making up 35% you total FICO score.
+Payment history has the biggest impact on your credit score, making up 35% of your total FICO score.
 Consistently paying down your balance on time is the single most important thing you can do to show your creditworthiness to lenders.

-Total debt makes up 30% of your score.
+Total amounts owed (also referred to as credit utilization ratio) make up 30% of your score.
 Maxing out credit cards, having too many credit cards, or taking out too many loans will affect this section of your credit score.
 Creditors look at your ability to pay and your established credit history.
 They also look at how much credit you’ve used out of the total credit extended to you.

 Your credit mix makes up 10% of your score.
-This indicates the type of credit you have, from unsecured credit cards to installment car loans.
-Creditors want to see that you can make payments on different kinds of credit.
-It’s best to have a mix of revolving loans and accounts.
+This indicates the different types of credit you have, from unsecured credit cards to installment car loans.
+Successfully managing a mix of credit types may improve your score

 Your credit history contributes 15% to your overall credit score.
-The longer you have an established history, the better off you are.
-If you have a strong, positive credit history, a small setback won’t impact your credit as much once you clear it up.
+A longer, established credit history, can improve your score.
+Furthermore, if you have a strong, positive credit history, a small setback will likely not impact your credit as much once you clear it up.

-Negative status items such as late payments, bankruptcies, and collection accounts will be reflected on your credit report for 7 years before being dropped.
+Negative status items such as late payments, bankruptcies, and collection accounts will generally be reflected on your credit report for 7 to 10 years before being dropped.

 New Accounts & New Credit Requests

 This section comprises 10% of your score.
 Frequent inquiries regarding new accounts can have a negative effect on your credit.
-Most credit scores are not affected by multiple inquiries from auto or mortgage lenders within a short period of time.
-Typically, these are treated as a single inquiry and will have little impact on your credit score.
+Most credit scores are not affected by multiple inquiries from mortgage, auto, or student lenders within a short period of time.
+Typically, these are treated as a single inquiry and will have minimal impact on your credit score.

 Your VantageScore is based the following factors: payment history, credit age and mix, credit utilization, balances, recent credit card applications, and available credit.